Itinerary: Ischia, Forio, Sant'Angelo

 The island of Ischia is located in the stunning Bay of Naples, in the south of Italy.
 It is undoubtedly one of the most picturesque islands in the whole Tyrrhenian Sea.

 Once in Port of Ischia, a natural basin surrounded by gentle hills, it is impossible not to see the massive fortification of the Aragonese Castle (pic n°1), a pearl of architecture that will leave you breathless.
 The Aragonese Castle stands on a rocky islet that was created more than 300,000 years ago by a volcanic eruption.
 The inlet is linked to the mainland by a walkway, which is often flooded by the tides.
-Among the many attractions that are gathered in the castle complex, the Cathedral of the Assumption is a must see, especially for Cripta Gentilizia, an impressive crypt that lies just under the cathedral.
+Among the many attractions that are gathered in the castle complex, the Cathedral of the Assumption is a must-see, especially for Cripta Gentilizia, an impressive crypt that lies just under the cathedral.
 The total visit to the castle can take up a half day, but it is absolutely worth it!

-In the area of Lacco Ameno you will have the chance to admire two towers built by Alfonso of Aragon in order to defend the isle from the Saracens.
+In the area of Lacco Ameno you will have the chance to admire the two towers built by Alfonso of Aragon in order to defend the isle from the Saracens.
 One of the towers (pic n°6) is located at the extreme peak of Monte di Vico and it was built to guard the whole bay and had the dual function of warning and defense.
-You can linger in the same area and visit Villa Arbusto, which today is an archeological museum, or make your way to nearby Forio
+You can also linger in the same area and visit Villa Arbusto, which today is an archeological museum.

 The village of Sant'Angelo (pic n°5) is located on the other side of the island.
 It is the most fashionable and tourist-crowded village of Ischia, with its car-free town center and its distinctive alleys.
 Allow yourself a romantic walk along the small port of the village, or climb up to the highest part to enjoy a spectacular view.
 If you do not want to go home without a souvenir of the island, here is the perfect place where to buy the typical lemon chocolate or the decorative painted tiles.